gini/dexter/README.md

+# ARCHIVE NOTICE

+As of 2025-05-15, this repo is no longer actively maintained.

+If you are looking for a similar tool to help you manage OIDC within your kubeconfig, here's one solution you can explore: https://github.com/int128/kubelogin

 # dexter

 `dexter` is a OIDC (OpenId Connect) helper to create a hassle-free Kubernetes login experience powered by Google or Azure as Identity Provider.